desenvolvedorIcotrade/App.bot/blog/_posts/2017-08-03-improving-dependency-resolution-in-bundler.md

 requirement was `x >= 1.0`, the second requirement was `x < 2.0` and the third requirement was `x > 2.0`.
-Relaxing *either* the second or the third requirement would potentially fix the conflict, but with Molinillo's original logic, relaxing the second requirement wouldn't be considered.
+Relaxing *either* the second or the third requirement would potentially fix the conflict, but with Molinillo's original logic, relaxing the second requirement wouldn't be considered
 - We might only have got to the current requirement via a previous conflict, that could have been unwound differently.
-This case is so horribly complicated you're probably best off just reading the [spec][spec-pr] to understand it.
+This case is so horribly complicated you're probably best off just reading the [spec][spec-pr] to understand it

 Great.
 Add a fix for those and we're sorted, right?
 Well, yes, as long as it's fast.
 Which my first attempts were not - considering all those other vertices